Silene dichotoma aka Forked Catchfly

 Forked Catchfly, Alfinetes Difulcados, Dichotoma Silene

-How to care for Forked Catchfly
+How difficult is it to take care of Forked Catchfly

 With its straightforward care requirements, Forked Catchfly is a hassle-free plant that anyone can enjoy.